imankur/Wall-Post/README.md

 posts |	varchar(50)

 ####Workflow :
-After the page gets loaded in the browser, a new Collection(postCollection) object is created.
+After the page gets load in the browser, a new Collection(postCollection) object is created.
 This object retrieve data from database and assign it to cointainer view(wallView) object.
 This view object render each model using single view(postView).
 A JavaScript fuction setInterval() is used to refresh the state of collection in every second.

 ####Classes:
 postModel - Model Class